-Some of the country’s premier technology minds are willing to trade their career for quality of life.
+Some of the country’s premier application development minds are willing to trade their career for quality of life.
 Instead of letting them, we must equip this talent with the means to pursue meaningful, challenging and fulfilling work in technology, close to home.
 This is by and large the thesis of Steve Case’s Rise of the Rest movement to bring capital investment dollars to Middle America.

 There is available, quality technology talent in Middle America.
 No longer should the coasts maintain a monopoly on software development and innovative technology.
 With a historically unrivaled work ethic, Middle America is ripe for a technology boom.
 Don’t bet against the heartland.
 Tech and innovation is in their DNA.